WOMEN MAKE HORROR

 Women Make Horror is designed to inspire dialogue between critics, filmmakers, industry gatekeepers, festival programmers and horror film fans.
 With this book we can transform how we think about women filmmakers and genre.

-It had an online launch in October 2020 with contributors and audience members from all over the world.
 It has gathered a number of global award nominations and wins including: Book of the Year at the Rondo Hatton Classic Horror Awards; Superior Achievement in Non-Fiction at the Bram Stoker Awards (ahem, the oldest and most prestigious horror awards in the world), Best Edited Collection at the BAFTSS 2021 book awards and Best Non–Fiction at the British Fantasy Awards 2021.
 In Summer 2022, it was the subject of a screening series at the Museum of Modern Art in New York.
 It also went up on display at the British Film Institute Library, and stocked in the Academy Museum Store in Los Angeles, home of the Oscars.
 All of these things made Alison very happy indeed.

 “May books like this - eloquently written - help to bring about a shift toward equality and embracing female artistic perspectives whatever they may be.”